jxxcarlson/math-markdown/README.md

 ## Markdown extensions

 I am trying to be conservative about extensions to Markdown.
-However, there is one that I thought important enough to add: poetry and verbatim blocks.
-Poetry are like quotation blocks, except that they begin with ">>" instead of ">".
-Line endings are respected in poetry blocks.
+However, there are two that I thought important enough to add: poetry and verbatim blocks.
+Poetry blocks are like quotation blocks, except that they begin with ">>" instead of ">".
+Line endings are respected.
 Verbatim blocks are like code blocks, except that they are set of by four tick marks instead of three, and no syntax highlighting is applied.